hayeah/sike-react-course/js-bling-bling/_index.md

 You can think of a web page as a bunch of rectangles.
 The layout and drawing are done by the CPU:

-1. CPU calculate layout of the rectangles.
+1. CPU calculates layout of the rectangles.
 Where are the rectangles?
 How big are they?
-2. CPU render a rectangle as bitmap.
+2. CPU renders a rectangle as bitmap.

 Then if possible, rectangles are sent to the GPU for better performance:

-3. CPU uploads the bitmap to GPU as texture.
+3. CPU uploads the bitmap to the GPU as texture.
-4. Send instruction to GPU to manipulate the bitmap.
+4. CPU sends instruction to the GPU to manipulate the bitmap.
 Translate/scale/rotation, transparency, etc.

 <cn>